Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 Returning to Tenant: After completion of the lease, the landlord is required to send the deposit to the tenant’s forwarding address within sixty (60) days (§ 35-9A-201(b)).

-Itemized List: If the landlord does not return the security deposit, in full, an itemized list of the deductions is required to be disclosed in a separate document (§ 35-9A-201(c)).
+Itemized List: If the landlord does not return the full security deposit, then they must present a list of the deductions in a separate document accordingly (§ 35-9A-201(c)).

-Forfeiture of Deposit: If the tenant does not give a forwarding address to the landlord within ninety (90) days, the security deposit shall be deemed forfeited (§ 35-9A-201(d)).
+Forfeiture of Deposit: If the tenant does not explicitly give a forwarding address to the landlord within ninety (90) days, the security deposit shall be forfeit to the landlord (§ 35-9A-201(d)).

 Landlord’s Right to Enter